fifth-postulate/4_rules_simple_design/docs/presentation.md

 > pairs.
 The term form is used for the corresponding concept in non-Japanese
 > martial arts in general.

+???

+## Kata help

+* Repetition help
+* No pressure for working software

 ---

 ## Four Rules of Simple Design